Skip to content

 • Value: 7404f584-7200-4c37-b813-d5994eb45d12 (you can also copy and paste the value returned by the Get_Session command)

 Then position the caret at the end of this URL and click the Insert in URL button.
-This will insert the parameter token in the URL at the specified point:
+This will insert the parameter token into the URL at the specified point:

 tutorial_web_services_pic17

-Now click the Send button and the request will get sent to the web service.
+Now click the Send button, and the request will be sent to the web service.
 This will return the list of books serialized as a JSON array of objects:

 tutorial_web_services_pic18

 We have now completed the creation of our second test operation.
-Click on the Save Requests toolbar button to make sure our changes have been saved:
+Click the Save Requests toolbar button to ensure your changes are saved:

 Save Requests

-Now click on the Clone request icon in the REST request explorer in the right-hand side of the screen.
+Now click the Clone request icon in the REST request explorer on the right-hand side of the screen.
 Enter the name "Add_Book" in the dialog box and click the Clone button.
 This will create a new REST request with this name:

 tutorial_web_services_pic19